GRAFOad11/ClampingForce/README.md

 -	Viscosity characteristics of plastics used

 Program will save calculations in text file, named "Wyniki Obliczeń.txt", also read history is available from console.
-User Interface works in a way question/answer.
+User Interface works in a way question/answer, available language “Polish" only.